vkozh/vkozh/README.md

  👀 I’m interested in Web-development.

- 🌱 I’m currently learning React and Angular.
+ 🌱 I’m currently learning React.

- 💻 Study at the Yandex.Practicum in the 39 stream.
+ 💻 I'm study at the Yandex.Practicum in the 39 stream.

  💞️ I’m looking to collaborate on creative command.